 The Public Funds Investment Act ("Act") requires an annual audit of investment practices.
-Audit procedures in this area conducted as a part of the audit of the general purpose financial statements disclosed that in the areas of investment practices, management reports and establishment of appropriate policies, the City adhered to the requirements of the Act.
+Audit procedures in this area conducted as a part of the audit of the general purpose financial statements disclosed that in the areas of investment practices, management reports and establishment of appropriate policies, the City did not adhere to the requirements of the Act.
+The City's quarterly investment reports did not include all required elements.
 Additionally, investment practices of the City were in accordance with local policies.